 Some months back, I wrote about sunscreens and how important they are for our skin.
 I also shared the sunscreen I was using at the time but from the feedback I got, I realized that some people genuinely could not afford it.
-More recently, I came across a new sunscreen.
+More recently, I came across a new product- Altruist.
 Well, not so new because I already knew about the brand and the product.
-What I didn’t know was how affordable it was.
+What I didn’t know was how affordable it was!
+So I decided to do an Altruist Sunscreen SPF 50 review!

-To be honest, I was a bit scared and skeptical about getting it initially because I meannnnnnn.
-But still, I felt the need to try it out and give a review because why not?
+I was a bit scared and skeptical about getting it initially because I meannnnnnn.
+But still, I felt the need to try it out and share my experience because why not?

 The first thing I looked out for when I used this sunscreen was fragrance.
 Personally, I don’t like to use products with too much fragrance on my face to prevent allergies or reactions so I was happy when I discovered that it was fragrance free.